macuject/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-:firecracker: **Delete me**: Describe the changes in this PR.
+Delete me: Describe the changes in this PR.
 Please explicitly note any breaking changes.

 **Jira**: <https://jira.macuject.com/[ID]>

 ## Screenshots / Videos

-:firecracker: **Delete me**: If applicable, add screenshots to help explain this PR's changes.
+Delete me: If applicable, add screenshots to help explain this PR's changes.
 If not needed delete this entire section.`

 | Type         | Before | After |
 | ------------ | ------ | ----- |